-With childhood obesity on the rise, there are a lot of anti-obesity campaigns that can sometimes be misinterpreted by a child and their family.
-This may lead to a fear of becoming overweight or obese, which can result in a serious eating disorder, low self-esteem, or both.
+All of the negative talk and social media shaming may lead to a fear of becoming overweight or obese, which can result in a serious eating disorder, low self-esteem, or both.
 Especially harmful is “fat-talk,” which is when you talk about your body size in a negative way or identify people by their weight.
 Help your child develop a healthy self-image by being a positive role model and setting a good example.
-Here’s what you can do to build a healthy body image:
+Here’s what you can do to build a healthy body image.

-- Encourage exercise for fun instead of exercise for weight loss.
+Encourage exercise for fun instead of exercise for weight loss.
 Highlight games you can do as a family, or plan fun family hikes.

-- Cut down on TV time.
 Often, media plays a crucial role in the subconscious or even more obvious messages about image.
 Cut down on screen time and fill your family life with activities that don’t focus on image.
 The following tips are examples of these!

 By helping your kids to identify themselves with a wholesome and “grow-some” lifestyle that will help build their character rather than focusing on their physical appearance, they’ll become more confident in themselves, their abilities, and will continue to build strong character into adulthood!